 Restoration: Soil Building and Grass Height Management

 Soil testing is a tool that is underutilized by many pasture managers.
-If fertility and pH is low and the need for pasture production is high due to high stocking rates, take a soil test.
-If pastures are under-stocked and there is a grass surplus, take a soil test.
 Testing can help us understand how the soil resource is performing and where to make the next soil management decision.
-For example, if feed supplies become tight, then the use of lime is justified to increase the utilization of manures by plants.
-A basic soil test kit from the Ag Analytical Services Lab at Penn State is available through county extension offices across the state for $9.00 and covers about 10 acres.
+For example, a soil test may reveal acidic conditions that are preventing plants from adequately accessing the nutrients being supplied by manure.
+In this case, the use of lime is justified to increase the utilization of manures by plants.
+A basic soil test kit from the Ag Analytical Lab at Penn State University is available through county extension offices across the state for $9.00 and covers about 10 acres.

 Weed management is directly tied to soil fertility.
-Weed problems are often present in pastures due to an overabundance or insufficient amount of soil fertility or improper pH.
+Weed problems in pastures are often the result of overabundant or insufficient soil nutrients or improper pH that affects nutrient availability.
 If grass cannot grow due to inadequate nutrients, then weeds will be more competitive than the grass.
-If there is an overabundance of fertility, weeds can grow very vigorously.
-Using herbicides in pastures is mostly justified where we need spot treatment and they should be part of an integrated approach—not the sole answer to weed control.
+Overabundant nutrients can cause weeds to grow very vigorously.
+Using herbicides in pastures is mostly justified where we need spot treatment and they should be part of an integrated approach--not the sole answer to weed control.

 Animal movement through pastures has a tremendous effect on pasture growth and weeds.
 In southeast Pennsylvania, the largest barrier to pasture productivity is animal overstocking.
 Farms tend to overstock due to the high land values and cost of farming.
 Other regions of the state have a tremendous opportunity to utilize more grass acres.
-Overgrazing or “continuous grazing” prevents abundant grass growth.
-If individual grass plants cannot regenerate leaves, then plants lose vigor and die out of the pastures, replaced by weeds.
+Overgrazing or "continuous grazing" prevents abundant grass growth.
+If individual grass plants cannot regenerate leaves, they lose vigor and die out of the pastures, and are replaced by weeds.

 Renovation Comes with Risks and Rewards

-Renovation is defined as the complete destruction of existing pasture and reestablishment of the pasture.
+Renovation is defined as the complete destruction of and subsequent reestablishment of a pasture.
 This is best done when the pasture has been severely overgrazed and most of the grass has been lost.
-Usually, weed growth is dominant (i.e. 40% or less of grass in the pasture).
-The types of weeds are usually aggressively growing and not considered palatable by animals.
-An evaluation tool that can be used by managers to access the need for renovation is a Pasture Condition Score, developed by the USDA-NRCS to help assess the quality of the pasture.
-(See Resources)
+Usually, weed growth is dominant (i.e., 40% or less of grass in the pasture), and the weeds present are aggressive and not considered by animals to be palatable.
+An evaluation tool that can be used by managers to evaluate the need for renovation is a Pasture Condition Score, developed by the USDA-NRCS to help assess the quality of the pasture.

-Seed in the early fall months.
-Soils will be warmer than in the spring which results in rapid germination, crowding out weed growth.
+- Seed in the early fall months.
+Soils will be warmer than in the spring, which results in rapid germination and crowding out of weed growth.

-The pasture plants to be seeded need to be matched to the soil type to ensure plant survival over time.
-Seed mixtures have gotten more diverse and can include grasses and legumes.
-Managers are better off researching what seed mixtures or combinations would work best for their site.
-New research indicates that a diverse pasture mixture (i.e. 6 species) can help with reducing weed competition than relying on a single monoculture.
+- The pasture plants to be seeded need to be matched to the soil type to ensure plant survival over time.
+Seed mixtures have become more diverse and can include grasses and legumes.
+Managers should research what seed mixtures or combinations would work best for their site.
+New research indicates that a diverse pasture mixture (i.e. 6 species) can help with reducing weed competition more than a single monoculture can.

-Once your pasture is germinated and growing, newly planted pasture plants need time to develop strong roots.
+- Once your pasture is germinated and growing, the new plants need time to develop strong roots.
 Grow the pasture to flowering height, mow and bale, cutting as high as possible.
 Allow the pasture to regrow and then allow animals to graze.